-Factbox-Canadian provinces prepare to start COVID-19 vaccinations
+FACTBOX-Canadian provinces prepare to start COVID-19 vaccinations

-(Reuters) - Canada on Wednesday approved the use of the COVID-19 vaccine developed by Pfizer Inc and its German partner BioNTech SE and vaccinations are expected to start next week with high-risk people such as healthcare workers to receive the first doses.
+Dec 10 (Reuters) - Canada on Wednesday approved the use of the COVID-19 vaccine developed by Pfizer Inc and its German partner BioNTech SE and vaccinations are expected to start next week with high-risk people such as healthcare workers receiving the first doses.

 Canada would receive 30,000 doses next week and up to 249,000 by the end of the year.